Australian

 place in Tasmania to see some its larger wildlife, including kangaroos,

 wallabies, and wombats.
-Late afternoon to dusk is when most are active,
+Late afternoon to dusk is when most are

-can help direct you to the best viewing areas.
+that can help direct you to the best viewing areas.
 After your wildlife

 experience continue on to Devonport for your overnight stay.

-Day 2: Devonport / Cradle
+2: Devonport / Cradle Mountain

 Drive south today to Cradle